American Society of Primatologists By-Laws

 - Promote the Society to increase the number of undergraduate and graduate student members.

 Section 11.
-Diversity and Inclusion Committee
+Diversity, Equity, Inclusion, and Accessibility Committee

 - Encourage and facilitate inclusivity at annual meetings.